punit170/DSL-for-LogicGate-designers/README.md

 // setting boolean value for input "A" for "logicGate1"  <br>
 **Scope(LogicGate("logicGate1"), List(Assign(Input("A"), Value(true))).eval**

-Input() can also be used inside method parameter list during class definition of method Invocation<br><br>
+Input() can also be used inside the method parameter list during the class definition of method Invocation<br><br>
 See example in the **Assign** section<br>

 ## Scope

-"Scope()" will help to filter out current scope in order to assign input variables for respective logic gates
+"Scope()" will help to filter out the current scope in order to assign input variables for respective logic gates

-As a first argument it will take a parameter of type LogicGate(nameofthisgate: String) and second parameter as a list of expressions which should be either another Scope expression or Assignment Expression.
+As a first argument, it will take a parameter of type LogicGate(nameofthisgate: String) and a second parameter as a list of expressions which should be either another Scope expression or Assignment Expression.

 //Assigning input values for logic gate "logicGate1"<br>
 **Scope(LogicGate("logicGate1"), List(Assign(Input("A"), Value(true)), Assign(Input("B"), Value(false)))).eval**